 Crucially, a B2B content thesis also helps you determine what not to include in your content, so you can keep things streamlined and easy to follow.
-For example, if your thesis is dogs are better than cats because they live to make humans happy, you know you can cut that tangent on turtles you introduced on page two.
+For example, if your thesis is dogs are better than cats because they live to make humans happy, you know you can cut that tangent on turtles.

-When your B2B content is focused in this way, it makes it more digestible and easy to follow.
-In turn, your readers will get more out of it, which will help them to associate your brand with value, authority, and trust.
+When your B2B content is focused in this way, it makes it more digestible and easy to follow, encouraging your readers will get more out of it.
+In turn, they will come to associate your brand with value, authority, and trust.

 A Thesis Caveat

-Identifying your thesis before you begin writing is key.
-But it’s also important to remain flexible.
+Identifying your thesis before you begin writing is key, but it’s also important to remain flexible.
 Writing is a process of discovery.
-You might learn something or come to a new conclusion as you’re writing that changes or adds nuance to your original thesis.
+You might learn something or come to a new conclusion that changes or adds nuance to your original thesis.
 If you do, change your thesis accordingly, and make sure the rest of your content aligns with your revision.

 Quick Tips for Thesis-Driven Content